All hospital visitors are recommended to wear a medical face mask. Expand this message for information about visiting hospital.

 Parents/caregivers are able to be with their child in hospital and visitors are now allowed, except for the Children’s Haematology and Oncology Day stay where just one parent/caregiver is able to attend their appointment with their child.
 Exceptions by special arrangement only.« Back to Glossary Index

 Patients and visitors should also read the additional more detailed visiting guidelines for each specific hospital.

 More COVID-19 information

-Ward rounds are when members of your health care team visit each bed and give you an opportunity to ask questions.« Back to Glossary Index
+Ward rounds are when members of a patients health care team visit each bed, review the patient, and give the patient an opportunity to ask questions.« Back to Glossary Index

 Is this page useful?